-Join us to watch five startups pitch off at Pitchers and Pitches on June 10th – TechCrunch
+Join us to watch five startups pitch off at Pitchers & Pitches on June 10th – TechCrunch

 If you want to capture investor attention, you need a killer pitch.
 And that’s under normal circumstances.
 You’ve probably noticed that circumstances are anything but normal.
 With a global pandemic and the ensuing economic crisis, you’ll need to up your pitching game and get ready to bring the heat.
 We can help.

-Register today for the second installment of our Pitchers and Pitches series.
+Register today for the second installment of our Pitchers & Pitches series.
 This interactive elevator pitch feedback session will take place on June 10 at 4pm ET / 1pm PT.
 Pour yourself a refreshing glass of something tasty and get ready to take your pitching game to the next level.

-Note: The Pitchers and Pitches webinar series is free and open to all, but only companies that have purchased a Disrupt Digital Startup Alley Package get to pitch.
+Note: The Pitchers & Pitches webinar series is free and open to all, but only companies that have purchased a Disrupt Digital Startup Alley Package get to pitch.
 If your startup wants to be in the running to pitch, you can purchase a ticket here.

 We’ll choose five exhibiting startups at random to give their best 60-second pitch to the panel of judges.
 Who will hear those pitches and offer their sage advice?
 Excellent question.

 Three people will evaluate each pitch and provide incisive feedback.
-Amish Jani, Managing Director at First Mark Capital is our featured VC judge for this session.
+Amish Jani, managing director at First Mark Capital is our featured VC judge for this session.
 Amish will join Darrell Etherington and Jordan Crook, two of our TechCrunch editors with years of experience coaching participants in the epic Startup Battlefield pitch competition.

 Whether you watch or whether you pitch, you’ll come away with actionable tips, strategies and fresh ideas to improve the way you present your startup to the world.